The History of Aikido

-A brief history of Aikido through its founding instructors
+The Origins Yoshinkan style of Aikido and the AYC through its founding instructors

 Sokaku Takeda